2018 January 7 to 15

 After five decades during which our Florida Straits have served as a wall instead of a water bridge, the recent announcements by the Presidents of Cuba and the United States herald the start of rapid changes to daily life in Cuba.
 At this momentous time we invite you to join us for a People-to-People exchange with leaders of social change in Cuba and some of the country’s most creative artists.

-Day 1: Welcome to Miami
+Day 1: Welcome to Havana!

 After lunch, we’ll visit the community art project of Muraleando.
 Artists, musicians and dancers have turned this once neglected neighborhood into one of the city’s centers of self-expression.
 Hear the stories of the project from community leaders and local residents.